influxdata/influxdb-client-js/influxdb-client-apis.task.orgid.md

 ## Task.orgID property

-The ID of the organization that owns this Task.
+ID of the organization that owns the task.

 <b>Signature:</b>